This day in the life simulation by Nathan Yau, on flowing data, helped inspire our visualization.

 The idea for this is to mainly highlight stats of each player.
 This way users can focus on one and only legend without overwhelming them with three of them at the same time.
 Of course, the user can also have the ability to compare all three players at the same time but this is the design that demonstrates focus.

 The landing page is very simple.
 It highlights big images of the players with their respective teams that they last played or currently in.
 The high quality images with players showing emotions are very powerful.
 A true NBA fan will feel their energy.
+The landing page also loads the data in the background as well.

 This main page focus on all three players at the same time with a couple of visualization charts to demonstrate every players' unique statistics.
 However, we did not go with this route because we decided not to use too many visualization charts.

+Design: Click on a specific player, get brought to a background informational timeline page that is more text based than data based.
 Justification: Users come to our website to learn more about these 3 players.
 Giving a detailed timeline of their lives will help the users understand what made these players great and educate them on the backgrounds of these legends.
 Data is better with context.
 That is what we will provide with this section.

 This design illustrates the hamburger menu.